 Nichum – “Comfort” in Hebrew: Our Nichum program organizes congregants to support each other with meals, phone calls and cards in difficult times and times of celebration.
 Our monthly Nichum Captains help to facilitate this and work closely with Moji.

 Mitzvah Kitchen – with congregant volunteer Chef Jeff Kirshbaum: In addition to Nichum, Chef Jeff and his crew of volunteers prepare challah and hot meals each week that are delivered by volunteers to congregants who are ill, in mourning or celebrating a simcha.
-If you're interested in volunteering in the kitchen or as a delivery driver, contact Molly at [email protected].
+If you're interested in volunteering in the kitchen or as a delivery driver, contact Sofie at [email protected].

 Nichum Aveilim – Comforting the mourner: Chevra Kadisha members are asked to call those in mourning every Friday during shloshim (the first 30 days after a death), every month for the first 11 months, and then on the yahrzeit (one year anniversary) of their loved one’s death.